-Prerequisites: Any student who wishes to enroll in an AP English course must meet or exceed proficiency in 11th grade Enalish courses or must have permission from the instructor.
-Enrollment is contingent upon successful completion of summer work.
-Exceptional underclassman will be enrolled with teacher's permission.
+Prerequisites: Any student who wishes to enroll in an AP English course must meet or exceed proficiency in Advanced level coursework.
+Admission is contingent upon completion of summer work.
+Permission may be given on an individual basis by the Humanities teaching team and school counselors.